 Care for the land and stewardship for the cattle has passed from one generation to the next.
-The ranch founded by Captain Samuel “Burk” Burnett and known for its legendary American Quarter Horses and superior Black Angus cattle is now entrusted to his great-great granddaughter Anne “Windi” Phillips Grimes.
+The ranch was founded by Captain Samuel “Burk” Burnett and is known for its legendary American Quarter Horses and superior Angus cattle.

-Depending on the land to feed our herds of cattle and horses, means conservation isn’t a buzz word but a necessity at the Four Sixes Ranch.
+Depending on the land to feed our cattle and horses, conservation isn’t a buzzword but a necessity at the Four Sixes Ranch.

 Being good stewards of the land requires making tough decisions.
-While assessing the impact of a severe drought in 2011, managers were faced with difficult choices – leave the cattle to graze land that had supported Four Sixes cattle since 1870 and risk ecological damage that might takes decades to recover or protect the land and cattle by finding alternative grazing land.
-To protect the rangeland, preserve more than a century of genetics and save the livelihoods of dozens of families in the sparsely populated area of King County, the ranch mangers decided to incur the expense of relocating the entire cattle operation to other states until rainfall returned.
+For example, while assessing the impact of a severe drought in 2011, managers were faced with difficult choices – leave the cattle to graze land that had supported Four Sixes cattle since 1870 and risk ecological damage that might take decades to recover or protect the land and cattle by finding alternative grazing land.
+To protect the rangeland, preserve more than a century of genetics and save the livelihoods of dozens of families in the sparsely populated area of King County, the ranch managers decided to incur the expense of relocating the entire cattle operation to other states until rainfall returned.

 Those efforts are paying off, being recognized and receiving accolades.